sharetribe/flex-docs/src/docs/howto-events/set-up-and-use-zapier/index.md

 updated: 2021-06-02
 category: how-to-events
 ingress:
-  This guide demonstrates how to connect Flex to Zapier, gives a brief overview of the events and information made available to Zapier, and finally the possibilities a working Zapier integration holds.
+  This guide demonstrates how to connect Sharetribe to Zapier, gives a brief overview of the events and information made available to Zapier, and finally the possibilities a working Zapier integration holds.
 published: true
 ---

 ## What is Zapier and why should you use it?

-Your Flex marketplace is built on top of APIs, which makes it possible for your marketplace app to talk to other web applications.
+Your Sharetribe marketplace is built on top of APIs, which makes it possible for your marketplace app to talk to other web applications.
 Building third-party integrations is a great way to bring new features to your marketplace, but until now, it still required advanced coding skills to connect two apps.

-With Zapier, you can connect your Flex marketplace with more than 3,000 other web apps with just a few clicks.
+With Zapier, you can connect your Sharetribe marketplace with more than 3,000 other web apps with just a few clicks.
 You can then build "Zaps", which are automated workflows or sequences of actions that get kicked off by a trigger.
 An event in one app can set in motion an action in a second app and another action in a third app etc.

-Once you’ve created a Zapier account and connected your Flex marketplace account, you can use nine different events in your marketplace as a trigger for actions in other apps.
+Once you’ve created a Zapier account and connected your Sharetribe marketplace account, you can use nine different events in your marketplace as a trigger for actions in other apps.
 Zapier can also perform "search actions" in your marketplace data about users, listings or transactions.

 Together this allows you to create complex workflows based on things happening in your marketplace.
 A new booking can trigger the sending of